TYBLHQY/h3-godot/README.md

 # H3 Godot

-Godot bindings for H3, a hierarchical hexagonal geospatial indexing system
+Godot bindings for H3, a hierarchical hexagonal geospatial indexing system.

 H3 is a geospatial indexing system using a hexagonal grid that can be (approximately) subdivided into finer and finer hexagonal grids, combining the benefits of a hexagonal grid with [S2](https://code.google.com/archive/p/s2-geometry-library/)'s hierarchical subdivisions.